 In 2011-2012, the emphasis of these studies has shifted toward using methods that automatically combine and leverage the most pertinent information from a range of modalities and away from the construction and comparison of individual linear regression models.
 The multi-modal multi-task learning method of Zhang et al [239] was able to combine most predictive features from MRI, FDG-PET and CSF data and predict 2 year changes in both MMSE (r = 0.511) and ADAS-cog (r = 0.511) scores in MCI patients (Table 9).
 A subsequent paper by Zhang et al [239] used both baseline and longitudinal data to achieve even higher prediction accuracies.
 Their best predictions of 2 year changes in both MMSE (r = 0.786) and ADAS-cog (r = 0.777) scores used baseline, 6, 12 and 18 month data.
 The conversion to AD from MCI within the same time frame was predicted with accuracy of 78.4%, a sensitivity of 79%, a specificity of 78% and an AUC of 0.768 (Table 9).
 Similarly, the Multi-Modality Disease marker developed by Hinrichs et al [118] used longitudinal data to predict conversion more accurately than baseline data alone and found that combined biological, imaging and neuropsychological data outperformed single modalities (Table 9).
 Another method recently developed by Wang et al [251], SMART, which takes into account the interconnectedness of brain structures and other measures, consistently resulted in better prediction of AVLT scores in control, MCI and AD patients.
+An approach using the weighted fusion of data from both high- and low-dimensional modalities [406] found that MCI to AD conversion was optimally predicted with an accuracy of 68% by a combination of FDG PET, MRI shape information (ventricular expansion and cortical thinning in specific regions), and CSF biomarkers, although CSF biomarkers added only minor improvement.
+Integration of multimodal data in a probabilistic manner using a Gaussian process classification approach [408] predicted conversion of MCI to AD over 3 years with an accuracy of 72.2% compared with 69.4% using the multimodal method of Zhang et al [249].
 The disease state index of Mattila et al [252], which included demographic and genetic information as well as imaging data and cognitive scores, was able to predict the conversion of MCI to AD with an AUC of 0.752 (Table 9).
 Soininen et al [253] used the same tool and found that it could discriminate between MCI converters and stable MCI patients with an accuracy of 68.6%, but that when patients were assigned to categories of risk for AD based on threshold values, the prediction accuracy increased to 84.4% for those having strong evidence and to 93.7% for those with very strong evidence of AD pathology (Table 9).
+The PredictAD software developed by this group significantly outperformed currently recommended criteria for prodromal AD in predicting conversion within 3 years.
+Liu et al [413] found that, with the aid of a clinician, this tool had an accuracy of 72%, a sensitivity of 75%, and a specificity of 68%, supporting the utility of software that can integrate heterogeneous data and provide objective and evidence-based information about the state of the patient that is not limited to yes/no answers and that places patients on a disease spectrum on the basis of this information.